Where Can I Hunt in New Hampshire?

 There are three general categories of land ownership in the state, all of which allow hunting with a few exceptions:

-- Large Private Forest Land: Given NH’s long history of open access to forest lands, most large landowners have kept their property open to hunting.
+- Large Private Forest Land: Given New Hampshire’s long history of open access to forest lands, most large landowners have kept their property open to hunting.
 Weather conditions can result in unexpected gate closures at any time.
 Timber management is the primary use on these lands, so please yield the right of way to logging trucks and be respectful and careful around ongoing logging operations.
-You can help make sure that these lands stay open by treating them well: stay off wet or soft roads; give the right-of-way to logging trucks and equipment; do not park or block any road or barway; respect gated or closed roads; and know the rules regarding use of ATVs.
+You can help make sure that these lands stay open by treating them well: stay off wet or soft roads; give the right-of-way to logging trucks and equipment; do not park or block any road or barway; respect gated or closed roads; and know the rules regarding the use of ATVs.
 It’s best to make local contacts for information and any special rules about hunting on these private lands.

-- Small Private, County, Municipal and Conservation Easement Lands: Eighty percent of New Hampshire’s forest land is privately owned.
+- Small Private, County, Municipal, and Conservation Easement Lands: Eighty percent of New Hampshire’s forest land is privately owned.
 Access to smaller parcels of private land varies across the state.
 We recommend that you personally contact the landowner for permission before going hunting on all private land, but particularly smaller parcels.
 In addition to privately owned parcels, many properties are under conservation easements held by the state, a municipality or nonprofit organization, and some county and municipal lands, like watershed protection areas, are also open to hunting—be sure to check locally for special rules.

 If you are hunting in New Hampshire this fall, you can expect to find plenty of great opportunities and places.
 Now it’s up to you to get outdoors, do some scouting, find the right habitat, figure out where the wildlife spend their time, and be ready for the big day—the woods are waiting!